specture48/magic-movers/README.md

 - **End a Mission**: Unload all items, log the transition, and set the mover back to "resting".
 - **Activity Logs**: Fetch all activity logs of a specific mover.
 - **Leaderboard**: List movers by the number of completed missions in descending order.

 ---

+## Technologies Used
+- **Node.js**: Runtime environment for executing JavaScript on the server side.
+- **Express.js**: Fast, minimalist web framework for building REST APIs.
+- **TypeScript**: Type-safe language built on JavaScript.
+- **Mongoose**: Elegant MongoDB object modeling for Node.js.
+- **MongoDB**: NoSQL database for storing Magic Movers and related data.
+- **Swagger**: For API documentation.
+- **Docker**: Containerization for consistent and portable deployment.
+- **Awilix**: Lightweight dependency injection container for managing app services and dependencies.

+---